JorgeLugris/JorgeLugris/README.md

 - 📫 Contact with me **jorgelugris34@gmail.com**

-- ⚡ Fun fact **I love watching movies 🎬 and listenning to music 🎧**
+- ⚡ Fun fact: **I love watching movies 🎬 and listening to music 🎧**

 ## 🚀 Languages and Tools